un-nf/404/CONTRIBUTING.md

 ### Submit Test Artifacts
 Sanitized pcaps, small test pages, or sample flows that reproduce fingerprinting or header problems.

-### Design Proposals / RFCs
+### Design Proposals
-Write a clear design doc or RFC for a new feature or experiment (use the `docs/rfcs/` folder).
+Write a clear design doc.
 Long-form thought and reproducible design is gold.

 ### Threat Models & Audits
 Produce a one-page threat model, or a short audit checklist for a subsystem (header munging, CA handling, logging).